 In 2000, Aardman launched Chicken Run film to incredible financial success.
 Five years later, the pair Wallace and Gromit resumed in Wallace & Gromit: The Curse of the Were-Rabbit.
 In 2006, Aardman Studios launched Flushed Away, their initial computer-animated feature.

 In 2007, Aardman terminated their contract with DreamWork Animation.
 They had a different film, Crood Awakening in the making.
-The Crood Awakening film had been announced earlier in 2005, with John Cheese writing the screenplay.
-Nevertheless, seeing as the partnership had come to an end, the film’s rights were changed back to Dream Works Animation.
+The Crood Awakening film was announced in 2005, with John Cheese writing the screenplay.
+Nevertheless, seeing as the partnership had ended, the film’s rights were changed back to Dream Works Animation.

-From the year 2007, not any of the feature films made by Aardman studios were as attractive to enthusiasts as the ones they produced earlier.
+Since 2007, none of the feature films made by Aardman Studios have been as attractive to enthusiasts as the ones they produced earlier.
 Both The Pirates!
-In Adventure With Scientists! (also called The Pirates Band of Misfits) and Arthur Christmas didn’t get much attention from the media as well as fans.
+In Adventure With Scientists! (also called The Pirates Band of Misfits) Arthur Christmas didn’t get much attention from the media or fans.
 All the same, the two films raised reasonable sums at the box office and were adequately reviewed.

-Also, Aardman Studios not only worked on films.
-Apart from films they also made television sequences for several firms and channels like Cartoon Network or Nickelodeon, and made numerous different shorts though none of them became a great hit.
+Aardman Studios did not only work on films.
+Apart from films, they also made television sequences for several firms and channels, like Cartoon Network or Nickelodeon, and numerous different shorts, though none of them became a great hit.
 Aardman also made some music videos for the legendary Justin Bieber.
 They also created lots of TV advertisements for firms from Nokia to PG Tips.

-Aardman Animations Limited remains a company that is full of activity.
-It would be fair to say that their achievements have continuously been matched up by their secret overlooked projects.
+Aardman Animations Limited remains a busy company.
+It would be fair to say that their achievements have continuously been matched by their secret, overlooked projects.
 Even though their worldwide successes have made them household names, even their minor projects are still loved by the British community.